Gender typing: Gender schema theory

 A schema is a cognitively organized network of associations that is readily available to help guide an individual's perception.
-Gender schema acts as a guide or standard for consistent behavior in a given scenario.
+Gender schema theory acts as a guide or standard for consistent behavior in a given scenario.
 Labels such as “girls are weak and boys are strong,” classifies what stereotypically acceptable actions for the gender groups are.
 Therefore, the theory proposes the idea that once the child has developed basic knowledge on gender behaviors they will begin to construct gender schemas.
 This is acquired first through the basic understanding of gender-specific roles.
 In other words, the child learns the contents of the society, things that are related to their own and the opposite sex, and incorporates it into their gender schemas.
 The child then learns to apply the appropriate attributes respectively to the right gender by selectively using this knowledge to conceptualize their own actions.
 Hence, categorizing how they should perform in various situations by molding their capabilities to match the schematic labels.